 Because of this, I like to have my entire week prepared in advance but to only print one day’s lessons at a time.
 This way, if anything has to be changed, it’s simple for me to go back in and make the changes before printing the checklist for that day.

-If you’d like to use a planner which more in-depth, I’ve created a resource just for my email community.
+If you’d like to use a planner that is more in-depth and has planning sheets for parents and students, I’ve created a resource just for my email community.
 To get your FREE copy, subscribe below!

 And that’s it.
 This realistic method of homeschool planning is so much quicker and more painless than the rigid methods I used in the past.
 I hope that these tips will help you to save a ton of time preparing your homeschool lessons in the coming weeks.